inv4fee2020/pli_rpc/README.md

 ## What does this script do?

-The script is designed to find the two files in the main `plugin-deployment` folder that hold the following strings;
+The script is designed to find the two files in the main `plugin-deployment` folder that hold the WSS & RPC strings.

-        export ETH_URL
-        plirpc.blocksscan.io

-It then updates the strings to use the latest RPC & WS endpoints.
-As part of this process the script also attempted to find the correct filenames that need to be updated.
+It then updates the strings to use the selected RPC & WS endpoints from the options list.
+As part of this process the script also attempts to find the correct filenames that need to be updated.

 The filenames used in both the official GoPlugin & Inv4Fee2020 repositories are as follows;